 △ This picture seems to be delivering the smell through screen.
 The testing site was near the septic tank.
 With high temperature, the smell got worse.
 Our tech staff went through “biochemical attack” for hours, and it really was an ordeal and a test to their willpower.

-The road in the area was mostly dirt road, soft and uneven.
-Sometimes it was even hard to find a place to take off and land.
-Therefore, the tech put a mat under the drone to enable it to take off steadily.
+△ The road in the area was mostly dirt road, soft and uneven.
+Sometimes it was hard to find a place to take off and land.
+Therefore, they put a mat under the drone to allow it to take off steadily.
 However, there were more challenges to it.
 The weather was so unpredictable that it rained shortly after a gale.
 So it would be proper to apply the phrase “sun-scorched and rain-drenched” to the mapping personnel.
-Despite all that, our tech were as scrupulous as ever, giving estimates, making preparations and adjusting strategies.
+Despite all that, the Foxtech team were as scrupulous as ever, giving estimates, making preparations and adjusting strategies.
 After the rain stopped, they picked up where they had left without causing any delay.

-This project was carried out in the mountainous area of the east of Shanxi, where there were natural gas pipelines laid underneath it.
+This project was carried out in the mountainous area of the east of Shanxi Province, where there were natural gas pipelines laid underneath.
 The area is a ribbon-shaped region of 21km * 0.3km.
 The average altitude is 1,200 m to 1,300 m.
 Apart from that, the surface temperature can go as high as 70 degrees.
-In conclusion, the region has the most unfavorable working environment, with uneven roads, changeable weather or complex terrain, all of which puts a restraint to our trial.
-But our tech didn’t hold back.
-Instead, they went up there, overcame what they were facing and accomplished the Herculean task by showing courage and perseverance.
+In conclusion, the region has the most unfavorable working environment, with uneven roads, changeable weather and complex terrain, all of which puts a restraint to our trial.
+But the foxtech team didn’t hold back.
+Instead, they went up there, overcame what they were facing and accomplished the Herculean task by showing intelligence, courage and perseverance.
 What’s more important, our client is more than satisfied because there is no single POS point lost, and the image is of high quality and definition.

-The equipment that are involved in this mapping project are as follows: a tricopter VTOL FH18V, a mapping camera MAP02 and a PPK.
+The equipment that are involved in this mapping project are as follows: a Nimbus VTOL, a mapping camera MAP02 and a PPK.
 The combination of the three gears provides clients with a result of high precision and accuracy, keeping the deviation under 10cm.
-FH18V is a self-developed long-range VTOL, featured with highly-integrated design, which makes it easier for people to assemble, to deliver, to learn to use it and to put into commercial flight in a short time.
+Nimbus is a self-developed long-range VTOL, featured with highly-integrated design, which makes it easier for people to assemble, to deliver, to learn to use it and to put into commercial flight in a short time.
 Therefore, it enjoys a good reputation of being a cost-effective model in mapping and surveying.

 DEM(part of the picture)